akaraspt/deepsleepnet/README.md

 If you find this useful, please cite our work as follows:

     @article{Supratak2017,
-        title = {{DeepSleepNet: a Model for Automatic Sleep Stage Scoring based on Raw Single-Channel EEG}}, author = {Supratak, Akara and Dong, Hao and Wu, Chao and Guo, Yike}, journal = {IEEE Transactions on Neural Systems and Rehabilitation Engineering}, year = {2017},
+        title = {DeepSleepNet: a Model for Automatic Sleep Stage Scoring based on Raw Single-Channel EEG}, author = {Supratak, Akara and Dong, Hao and Wu, Chao and Guo, Yike}, journal = {IEEE Transactions on Neural Systems and Rehabilitation Engineering}, year = {2017},